zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

 ^^^^^^^^^^^^^^^^^^

-After downloading the ``LAMMPS-macOS-multiarch-GUI-<version>.dmg`` installer package, you need to double-click it and then, in the window that opens, drag the app bundle as indicated into the "Applications" folder.
-The follow the instructions in the "README.txt" file to get access to the other included executables.
+After downloading the ``LAMMPS-macOS-multiarch-GUI-<version>.dmg`` application bundle disk image, you need to double-click it and then, in the window that opens, drag the app bundle as indicated into the "Applications" folder.
+Afterwards, the disk image can be unmounted.
+Then follow the instructions in the "README.txt" file to get access to the other included command-line executables.

 Linux on x86\_64
 ^^^^^^^^^^^^^^^^